carlosdiaz77/Challange4_school_discrict_analysis/README.md

 ## PySchool Analysis Summary

-Thanks to the analysis we could have with the data provided. we can see 5 metrics were immpacted with the 9th graders change.
-Total students and Total Budget remains the same.
+Thanks to the analysis we could have with the data provided, we can see 5 metrics were impacted with the 9th graders change.
+Total students and Total Budget remain unchanged.

-See imega below
+See image below

 - <img src = "Resources/7_metrics.png" width= "400" >